jarain78/HealthCareAVR-IoTCellularAssistant/README.md

 Upon completion of the pre-analysis, the server sends a notification to the user.
 This notification can be exhibited on an LCD screen or relayed to the M5ATOM Echo Smart Speaker.
 The M5 will act as a voice playback system, enabling it to convey messages affirming that everything is satisfactory or advising the user to contact their doctor as necessary.

-### How is it different from existing solutions?

-Unlike existing systems, which may suffer from the loss of crucial health data and lack real-time analysis capabilities, our proposed solution leverages advanced technology to ensure data preservation and timely risk detection.
-By integrating the AVR-IoT Cellular Mini system with deep-learning models, we bridge the gap in healthcare information availability and diagnostic accuracy.
-Additionally, the use of M5ATOM Echo Smart Speaker for notifications provides a user-friendly interface for conveying important health information.

-### Why is it useful?

-Our solution is useful because it addresses the critical issue of insufficient information available to doctors during patient visits.
-By preserving and analyzing vital health data in real-time, it enables prompt disease detection and informed diagnoses.
-Furthermore, the user-friendly notification system ensures that individuals are promptly informed of any health concerns, empowering them to take proactive steps towards maintaining their well-being.

 ### Hardware:
+1. AVR-IoT Mini Cellular
-1. Cardio chip: BMD101
+2. Cardio chip: BMD101
-2. SPO2 sensor: MAX30102
+3. SPO2 sensor: MAX30102
-3. MLX90640 IR Array Thermal Imaging Camera, 32×24 Pixels, 55° Field of View,  I2C Interface
+4. MLX90640 IR Array Thermal Imaging Camera, 32×24 Pixels, 55° Field of View,  I2C Interface
-4. M5Stack S3
+5. M5Stack S3
-5. Raspberry Pi as a server
+6. Raspberry Pi as a server
-6. Other components (unspecified)

 ### Software:
 1. Embedded software for Cardio chip (if required)